Cash flow management for construction businesses

 min read

-Here we’ll dive into the importance of cash flow in the construction industry, identify common challenges, and provide practical solutions to manage and improve cash flow effectively, including how cash flow loans can support your business.
+We explore the common challenges and provide practical solutions to manage and improve cash flow, including how cash flow loans can support your business.

-Cash flow in construction refers to the movement of money in and out of a business or project.
-In the context of the construction industry, it encompasses all the financial transactions related to the costs of materials, labour, subcontractors, and other expenses necessary for completing a project.
+Cash flow is the movement of money in and out of a business or project.
+In the context of the construction industry, it encompasses all the financial transactions related to the costs of materials, labour, subcontractors and other expenses required to complete builds.

-Interested in a short term business loan for your construction project?
-Find out how much you could borrow below:
+Interested in a short-term business loan for your construction project?
+Find out how much you could borrow with our loan calculator.

-The S curve cash flow model is a graphical representation of cumulative costs, labour hours, or other quantities plotted against time.
-In construction projects, this model helps illustrate the relationship between project progress and cash flow needs.
+The S-curve cash flow model is a graphical representation of cumulative costs, labour hours or other quantities plotted against time.
+In construction, this model helps illustrate the relationship between project progress and cash flow needs.

 • As the project progresses, costs accelerate, peaking during the most active phase of construction.